A GAME WE NEVER STOPPED PLAYING.

 FIRST AMERICAN TO WIN THE U.S. OPEN.

-Born in Philadelphia, and learning the game as a caddie at Aronimink Golf Club, McDermott’s career got off to as fast of a start as it would come to an abrupt close.
-His meteoric rise catapulted him to being the first American born golfer to win the U.S. Open Championship.
-Generally considered to be one of the world’s top players between 1910 and 1914, McDermott’s career was impacted after the cruise ship he was on was struck by another vessel.
-He would go on to spend the rest of his days residing at the Norristown State Hospital.
+Born in Philadelphia, John J. McDermott learned the game as a caddie at Aronimink Golf Club.
+His meteoric rise began when at the age of 19, he became the first American-born golfer to win the U.S. Open Championship.
+To this day, McDermott remains the youngest player to win the event and is generally considered to be one of the world’s top players between 1910 and 1914.
+His career ended abruptly when the cruise ship he was on was struck by another vessel.
+He would go on to spend the rest of his days residing at Norristown State Hospital.

 FOUNDING CLUB, MERION CRICKET, BECOMES MERION GOLF CLUB.

-The Merion East Course’s course was opened up in 1912.
-Designed by Hugh Wilson, a 32-year-old member of the club who recently returned from a trip to the great courses of England and Scotland, Merion has hosted the most USGA Championships of any club in history (19 championships to date, including the 2026 U.S. Amateur Championship).
+Merion’s East Course’s opened in 1912.
+The course was designed by Hugh Wilson, a 32-year-old member of the club.
+Inspired by the great courses of England and Scotland, he would go on to design Merion’s West Course in 1914.
+Merion has hosted the most USGA Championships of any club in history (19 championships to date, including the 2026 U.S. Amateur Championship).

 STORIED PINE VALLEY OPENS FOR PLAY.

-In early 1913, George Crump purchased his first 184 acres off of Sumner Ireland at a price of $50 an acre to begin terraforming the hunting grounds off the Reading Railroad line into Pine Valle’s first 11 holes which opened for play in 1914.
+In early 1913, George Crump purchased 184 acres of hunting grounds near the Reading Railroad line from Sumner Ireland for the price of $50 an acre.
+After terraforming the land into 11 holes, Crump opened Pine Valley for play the very next year.
 Holes 1 through 9, 10, and 18 were rounded out before completing the full 18 holes five years later in 1919, becoming the first version of what is today considered the best golf course in the world.

 PLATT WINS FIRST AMATEUR CHAMPIONSHIP.